zbaloch/chai/README.md

 - Documentation, contribution setup etc
 - APIs
 - Mobile apps (Native or Hybrid)
+- Docs & Files
+- Chat (May never have as we believe chat is distracting)

 ## Getting Help & Contributing Back
 If interested n in getting any help or contributing back, please write to me on zaheer at hey.com.